evolvedbinary/elemental/CONTRIBUTING.md

 1. If you have any un-committed changes you need to stash them using: `git stash save "changes before rebase"`.

-2. If you have not added eXist-db's GitHub as an upstream remote, you need to do so once by running `git remote add upstream https://github.com/exist-db/exist.git`.
+2. If you have not added eXist-db's GitHub as an upstream remote, you need to do so once by running `git remote add upstream https://github.com/evolvedbinary/elemental.git`.
 You can view your existing remotes, by running `git remote -v`.

 3. You need to fetch the latest changes from eXist-db's GitHub: `git fetch upstream`.
 This will not yet change your local branches in any way.

-4. You should first sync your `develop` branch with eXist-db's `develop` branch.
-As you always work in feature branches, this should a simple fast-forward by running: `git checkout develop` and then `git rebase upstream/develop`.
+4. You should first sync your `main` branch with eXist-db's `main` branch.
+As you always work in feature branches, this should a simple fast-forward by running: `git checkout main` and then `git rebase upstream/main`.
-    1. If all goes well in (4) then you can push your `develop` branch to your remote server (e.g. GitHub) with `git push origin develop`.
+    1. If all goes well in (4) then you can push your `main` branch to your remote server (e.g. GitHub) with `git push origin main`.

-5. You can then replay your work in your feature branch `feature/my-feature` atop the lastest changes from the `develop` branch by running: `git checkout feature/my-feature` and then `git rebase develop`.
+5. You can then replay your work in your feature branch `feature/my-feature` atop the lastest changes from the `main` branch by running: `git checkout feature/my-feature` and then `git rebase main`.
     1. Should you encounter any conflicts during (5) you can resolve them using `git mergetool` and then `git rebase --continue`.
     2. If all goes well in (5), and take care to check your history is correct with `git log`, then you can force push your `feature/my-feature` branch to your remote server (e.g. GitHub) with `git push -f origin feature/my-feature`. *NOTE* the reason you need to use the `-f` to force the push is because the commit ids of your revisions will have changed after the rebase.